BlogCold Emailing11 Best Email Warm-Up Tools to Improve Deliverability in 2026

 Here are the eight criteria I used to evaluate every email warmup tool on this list.

-If you’re comparing tools yourself, these are the things that actually matter.
+If you are comparing email warm-up services yourself, these are the things that actually matter.

 1. How many email accounts can you connect?

 This is the first thing you should check.
-Some tools let you connect unlimited inboxes on a single plan.
+Some email warmup tools let you connect unlimited inboxes on a single plan.
 Others charge separately for every account.
-If you’re running outreach at any real scale, the number of accounts you can warm up without extra cost will directly impact your budget.
+If you are running outreach at any real scale, the number of accounts you can warm up without extra cost will directly impact your budget.

 2. Daily warm-up email capacity

 The more warm-up emails a tool can send per day, the faster your accounts build reputation.
-This is especially important if you’re working with new domains that need to build trust from scratch.
+This is especially important if you are working with new domains that need domain warming from scratch.
 Look for tools that give you at least 100 warm-up emails per day per account.

 3. Warm-up network quality

 This one often gets overlooked, but it matters a lot.
-The best email warm-up tools use real B2B inboxes from Google Workspace and Microsoft 365.
-If a tool is warming up your accounts using synthetic SMTP inboxes, ESPs won’t take those engagement signals seriously.
+The best email warming tools use real B2B inboxes from Google Workspace and Microsoft 365.
+If a tool is warming up your accounts using synthetic SMTP inboxes, ESPs will not take those engagement signals seriously.
 Always check the network composition before committing.

 4. Setup and ease of use

 Some tools I tested were ready in under 2 minutes.
 Others needed 30+ minutes of configuration before a single warm-up email went out.
-If you’re managing multiple accounts, setup time adds up fast.
-Prioritize tools that support OAuth or direct SMTP connection with minimal steps.
+If you are managing multiple accounts, setup time adds up fast.
+Prioritize email warmup software that supports OAuth or direct SMTP connection with minimal steps.

 5. Ramp-up control